Finding Pages and Information with Tell Me

 Our partner community is busily developing apps that add capabilities to Business Central.
 The Get from Microsoft AppSource section lists apps for Business Central that are available on Microsoft AppSource and are related to the keyword you searched for.

-Starting in 2022 release wave 2, you can search for posted document lines, such as invoice lines, credit memo lines, shipment lines, and receipt lines.
+You can search for posted document lines, such as invoice lines, credit memo lines, shipment lines, and receipt lines.
 Search for the type of document lines that you want to find, and then bookmark the links to the documents on your home page for easy access to the original or a filtered view.
 Learn more at Add a Page Action to Your Role Center.